thejessleigh/betterreads/docs/user_shelf.rst

 Properties
 ~~~~~~~~~~
-- gid: Goodreads id of the shelf
+- gid: Goodreads id of the shelf (type: int)
-- name: Name of the shelf
+- name: Name of the shelf (type: string)
-- exclusive: boolean flag indicating whether this shelf is mutually exclusive with other exclusive shelves
+- exclusive: boolean flag indicating whether this shelf is mutually exclusive with other exclusive shelves (type: boolean)
-- count: number of books on a shelf
+- count: number of books on a shelf (type: integer)
-- sticky: boolean flag indicating whether this shelf is "sticky" to the top of the list in the Goodreads UI
+- sticky: boolean flag indicating whether this shelf is "sticky" to the top of the list in the Goodreads UI (type: boolean)
-- description: text description of the shelf
+- description: text description of the shelf (type: string)
-- featured: boolean flag indicating whether this is a `GoodreadsUser <user.html>`__'s featured shelf.
+- featured: boolean flag indicating whether this is a `GoodreadsUser <user.html>`__'s featured shelf. (type: boolean)

 Usage
 ~~~~~